-We are an independent oil and natural gas company focused on the acquisition, development, exploration and exploitation of unconventional, onshore oil and natural gas reserves in the Permian Basin in West Texas.
+We are an independent oil and natural gas company focused on the acquisition, development, exploration and exploitation of unconventional, onshore oil and natural gas reserves primarily in the Permian Basin in West Texas.
 This basin, which is one of the major producing basins in the United States, is characterized by an extensive production history, a favorable operating environment, mature infrastructure, long reserve life, multiple producing horizons, enhanced recovery potential and a large number of operators.
 We report operations in one reportable segment, the upstream segment.
-Prior to the Rattler Merger (as defined below), both the upstream operations segment and the midstream operations segment were considered separate reportable segments.
-Following the Rattler Merger, the Company determined only the upstream operations segment met the quantitative requirements of a reportable segment.